while2/while2.github.io/_posts/2014-09-07-swap-linked-list-nodes-for-quick-sort.md

 }
 {% endhighlight %}

-QuickSort is notorious for its degeneration when the sequence has already some sort of order so that the paitition cannot divide the problem normally.
+QuickSort is notorious for its degeneration when the sequence has already some sort of order so that the partition cannot divide the problem normally.
 Since Linked-List can not be randomly accessed efficiently, it is more difficult to design a pivot selecting method.

 That's why I would not recommend to quick sort a Linked-List, in any case an array solution sounds better.
 In case your data is not efficient enough to be swapped, use a pointer array.